dharanikumarp/slassignment/README.md

   * Created a accesToken verifier on the server to authorize the API calls from client.
 Refer [AccessTokenVerifier](https://github.com/dharanikumarp/slassignment/blob/master/streamviewer-server/app/action/AccessTokenVerifierAction.java)

 - [x] Alex should be presented with multiple livestreams to choose from on the home page.
 These are sourced from YT live api and selected/sorted based on logic you define
-  * Initially I restricted the live broadcasts to a closed subscription model, whereby only registered users of SV broadcasts will be listed.
+  * In my first design I restricted the live broadcasts to a closed subscription model, whereby only registered users of SV broadcasts will be listed.
 So Bob's live broadcast won't be shown in the list.
 This also means that Natalie should be a registered user of SV and both Alex, Kevin should have subscribed to Natalie's channel.
   * What if Natalie (our active streamer) is sick?
 Then users visiting SV will be disappointed and will turn away.
 So in order to increase the DAU (daily average users), I added a feature flag to list public streams as well.
   * For now the public broadcasts are searched with term "fortnite" (my kids favourite) and limited to 12 live streams.
   * Check out [SHOW_PUBLIC_BROADCASTS](https://github.com/dharanikumarp/slassignment/blob/master/streamviewer-server/app/utils/UrlsAndConstants.java) and [LiveSteamUtil](https://github.com/dharanikumarp/slassignment/blob/master/streamviewer-server/app/utils/LiveStreamsUtil.java)

 - [x] Alex should be able to click on a livestream to watch it.
 * Check out [Streams](https://github.com/dharanikumarp/slassignment/tree/master/streamviewer-client/src/Streams) and [Stream](https://github.com/dharanikumarp/slassignment/tree/master/streamviewer-client/src/Stream) react components.
 The Stream component further compose video player, chat and statistics.

 - [x] Alex should be able to see the associated chat session while watching Natalie's stream

-* TODO
+Here let me address the ambiguities.
+I prefer not to persist/display Bob's messages in SV application because

+1. Foremost reason why I am not displaying Bob's chat messages is that we lose realtime.
+YT LiveChatMessages API can only be polled at an interval provided by an earlier response.
+Typical value 'pollingTimeInMillis' is between 1200ms to 10000ms.
+That means we lose liveness factor right away if we poll messages from YT LiveChatMessages API.
+2. The statistics computation will be inaccurate, as we lose the liveness factor because of YT API polling.
+3. Bob has not given authorisation to SV app to process his personal information.
+4. Storing and broadcasting non-SV user messages in the SV app will exhaust the resources.
+Given this assignment requirement and a small dyno in Heroku, this infrastructure will not support high load of messages thrown at it in a very short span of time.
+5. I assume that the assignment objective is to analyse/evaluate my coding skills and not about scalability.
+6. Messages entered by Alex or any other registered user of SV from Yt* will be stored/displayed in SV.

+* However I have implmented the feature to pull all chat messages from YT and persist/display/compute statistics for them in SV during a broadcast.
+I provided a toggle to disable this feature at this moment.

+* The toggle ['FILTER_SV_USERS_IN_YTLIVE_MESSAGES'] (https://github.com/dharanikumarp/slassignment/blob/master/streamviewer-server/app/utils/UrlsAndConstants.java), if true will filter only messages of SV from YT.

+* This toggle is a compile time toggle, hence we need to change code and redeploy.
+If you are interested, I can redeploy the app with the toggle enabled and you can see the flood of messages from YT to SV.

+* Refer [YTLiveChatMessageFetchTask](https://github.com/dharanikumarp/slassignment/blob/master/streamviewer-server/app/chat/YTLiveChatMessageFetchTask.java) for more information.

 * The [Stream] component/page shows the video player, chat window, rolling time summary of chat messages and user momentum in the current stream (who is sending more messages)
 * [React Table](https://react-table.js.org/#/story/readme) is used to display rolling summary and user chat statistics.